 We advise that all children attend their lessons even if they have not instrument for that week.
 This is because the children can continue to learn the theory element of the lessons.
 If for any reason a theory lesson cannot be given the lesson will be made up at a later date.
 If your instrument is going to be away for an extended period, please contact us as soon as possible.

-My child needs to swap to the full size clarinet - what do I do?
+My child needs to swap to the full size Clarinet or Saxophone - what do I do?

-Our tutors will advise when your child is ready for the full size instrument, usually via a note sent home with the child and the instructions on how to return the mini clarinet should be included (please note that you are responsible for the cost of returning the mini clarinet, however this is usually a maximum of £15).
+Our tutors will advise when your child is ready for the full size instrument, usually via a note sent home with the child and the instructions on how to return the instrument should be included (please note that you are responsible for the cost of returning the instrument, however this is usually a maximum of £15).
 Once Normans have received the instrument they will then allocate and dispatch your full size instrument to you.
 You can choose to have the instrument sent back to your home, work or even school address for convenience.

 How long should my child's lesson be?